unlock-protocol/docs/docs/tools/checkout/collecting-metadata.md

 The `type` field maps to a certain subset of HTML `<input>` types, which influences how the form renders.
 The following configuration results in a checkout that looks like image below it.

+The `value` attribute is only used if the `type` is `hidden`.
+The `hidden` type can be used to attach specific user details to a user's membership NFT.
+As such it is only really useful if the checkout config is built in a dynamic way.

 ```json